In this guide:

 Remortgaging to an 85% LTV mortgage

-If you’re coming to the end of your initial deal, and have 15% equity in your home, you may be able to remortgage to an 85% LTV mortgage.
+If your initial deal is coming to an end and have 15% equity in your home, you may be able to remortgage to an 85% LTV mortgage.

 This means your repayments should be lower as you’ll get a better interest rate.

-You could also remortgage to an 85% LTV mortgage if you want to borrow some of the equity in your home for improvements, like building an extension.
+You could also remortgage to an 85% LTV mortgage if you want to borrow some of the equity in your home.
+This could be for improvements like building an extension.

 ¹ Money Advice Service: How much deposit do I need for a mortgage?